 Dr. Mark L. Smith is an internationally renowned expert in breast reconstruction and lymphatic surgery.
-As an innovator with over 20 years of experience performing complex microsurgical and implant based breast reconstructions, he has become a recognized leader in the field.
-His thoughtful and compassionate approach to patient care ensures that his patients get the individualized attention needed to make the right decisions regarding treatment.
+With over 20 years of experience performing complex microsurgery, he leads the Friedman Center for Breast and Lymphatic Surgery at Northwell Health System, the largest health system in New York State.
+He brings a thoughtful and individualized approach to breast reconstruction that ensures his patients make the right decisions regarding their treatment.

 Schedule A Consultation